Search

 • Selling unwanted items

 Creating a savings habit starts with a clear plan and setting SMART financial goals.
-Understanding your priorities and how they fit into your budget and expenses is a great first step.
-Then, aligning your savings strategy with well-defined goals ensures every financial decision contributes directly to your objectives and helps you save money quickly.
+Understanding your priorities and how they fit into your budget is a great first step.
+Then, align your savings strategy with well-defined goals to ensure every financial decision moves you toward your objectives and helps you save money faster.

-Consider connecting with a Thrivent financial advisor for help building a financial strategy around your goals.
+Connect with a Thrivent financial advisor to get help building a financial strategy around your individual goals.

 CDs offer a fixed rate of return.
 The value of a CD is guaranteed up to $250,000 per depositor, per insured institution, per insured institution, by the Federal Deposit Insurance Corp.
 (FDIC).
 An investment in a money market fund is not insured or guaranteed by the FDIC or any other government agency.
 A money market fund seeks to maintain the value of $1.00 per share although you could lose money.
 The FDIC is an independent agency of the US government that protect the funds depositors place in banks and savings associations.
 FDIC insurance is backed by the full faith and credit of the United States government.